Genez-io/deployapps-landing-page/content/posts/neon-postgres.md

 # Connect your backend to Neon Postgres

-In this tutorial, you will learn how to create a simple genezio project and integrate it with a Postgres database using Neon.
+In this tutorial, you will learn how to create a simple DeployApps project and integrate it with a Postgres database using Neon.

 ## Prerequisites

 You need to have nodejs and npm installed.
 If you need any help with the installation, you can head over to their {{< external-link link="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" >}}documentation{{< /external-link >}} for more information.

-## Step 1: Create a new genezio project
+## Step 1: Create a new DeployApps project

-If you already have a genezio project deployed and you just want to integrate Neon with it, you can skip to [step 2: Initialize a Neon Postgres database](#step-2-initialize-a-neon-postgres-database).
+If you already have a DeployApps project deployed and you just want to integrate Neon with it, you can skip to [step 2: Initialize a Neon Postgres database](#step-2-initialize-a-neon-postgres-database).

-Install genezio by running the following command in your terminal:
+Install DeployApps by running the following command in your terminal:

 ```bash
 npm install genezio -g